elastic/integrations/packages/mysql/docs/README.md

 # MySQL Integration

-This integration periodically fetches logs and metrics from [MySQL](https://www.mysql.com/) servers.
+This integration periodically connects and fetches logs and metrics from [MySQL](https://www.mysql.com/) servers.

 ## Compatibility